hjhuney/Instacart/README.md

 ### Products by Number of Times Ordered (Bins)

 Let's also take a look at how often the products are ordered.
-There are nearly 50,000 products available, so bin the products based on the number of times they were ordered.
+There are nearly 50,000 products available, so we'll gropu the products into bins based on the number of times they were ordered.

 ![Bins](https://github.com/hjhuney/Instacart/blob/master/images/product_bins.svg)<br>
 <i>[Click here for interactive version of chart](https://hjhuney.github.io/Instacart/html/bin_chart.html)</i>